NiftyConnect/NiftyConnect-subgraph/README.md

 # NiftyConnect Subgraph

-TheGraph exposes a GraphQL endpoint to query the events and entities within the Binance Smart Chain and PancakeSwap ecosystem.
+TheGraph exposes a GraphQL endpoint to query the events and entities on EVM compatible chain

 ## Subgraphs